Market research can often get de-prioritized. Yet, having an effective market research can be a game changer for your marketing strategy.

 What Market Research Can Tell You

-Simply knowing these common subjects of market research is a great place to start, but you also need a strong understanding of what you hope to learn at the end of the process.
+Knowing these common subjects of market research is a great place to start.
+However, you also need a strong understanding of what you hope to learn by the end of the process.

 A well-designed market research survey can help you determine whether you need to: